drew-hirsch/data-profiling/README.md

 # YData Profiling Script - Instructions

-Follow the steps below to install the necessary components and run the **YData Profiling Script (profiling.py)** to generate a summary report of a CSV dataset.
+Follow the steps below to setup and run the **YData Profiling Script (profiling.py)** to generate a summary report of a CSV dataset.

 ## 1. Install Python (Only Required on 1st Run)